Croatian Prva HMNL

-The Prva Hrvatska Malonogometna Liga (Croatian First Futsal League) is the top futsal league in Croatia.
+The SuperSport HMNL (Croatian First Futsal League) is the top futsal league in Croatia.

 Ten teams currently comprise the league.
 The Croatian First League winner is entered into the UEFA Futsal Champions League.
 Clubs also compete in the Croatian Futsal Cup.

 The league was formed in 1991 with the dissolution of the Yugoslav leagues.
 It is operated by the Croatian Football Federation.